trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 One of ``NONE`` or ``KERBEROS``.
-When using the default value of ``NONE``, Kerberos authentication is disabled and no other properties need to be configured.
+When using the default value of ``NONE``, Kerberos authentication is disabled, and no other properties need to be configured.

-When set to ``KERBEROS`` the Hive connector will connect to the Hive metastore Thrift service using SASL and authenticate using Kerberos.
+When set to ``KERBEROS`` the Hive connector connects to the Hive metastore Thrift service using SASL and authenticate using Kerberos.

 This property is optional; the default is ``NONE``.